AveDios/CasinoSlots/README.md

 # ver-0.0.4
-> This version add opening connection with database and close that connection
+> This version adds opening connection with database and closing it, wile inserting user data in the process.

 # User.java